cuirq3/cuirq3.github.io/_pages/Siga_24.md

 | <a href="https://github.com/cuirq3/RsR">Code</a> | <a href="https://arxiv.org/abs/2402.01893">arXiv</a> | <a href="">Presentation video(TODO, link)</a> |

 <img src="../../assets/img/Siga_24/teaser.png" alt="teaser.png" style="max-width: 100%; height: auto;"/><br>
-<p><b>Fig. 1.</b> Reconstruction process of a high-genus shape.
+<p style="text-align: left;"><b>Fig. 1.</b> Reconstruction process of a high-genus shape.
 Starting from the point cloud, a minimum spanning tree (MST) is built.
 By iteratively inserting proper edges into the MST while keeping the genus to zero, a mesh is provided with multiple cracks.
 Later, with the red edges connecting both sides of the cracks, the genus number of the mesh is increased.
 Finally, this convoluted high-genus shape is well reconstructed.</p>

 </div>